subhdotsol/Odin/TESTING.md

 - The transaction might not have any program logs
 - Your filter might be too restrictive
 - Try without a filter first

+**"Address already in use"**
+- Another server instance is running on port 50051
+- Stop the existing server with Ctrl+C or kill the process
+- Use `lsof -i :50051` to find the process ID